gw4e/frontend-blockchain/README.md

 - Click on the Explore menu item in the navigation bar
 - Select the Node 1 and move the cursor to see the tooltip value
-- Node 3 is now the winner as shown below
+- Node 3 is now the winner as shown below.
+If not the case just refresh the page, it takes some time for all nodes to complete a mining cycle and claim consensus.

 <p align="left" width="100%">
     <img width="80%" src="https://github.com/gw4e/frontend-blockchain/blob/main/doc/node_3_win.png?raw=true">